Fall 2026 application deadline (Phase I closed): February 16, 2026 (Phase II invitations: March–April 2026)

 Portland, Oregon·Community College·Official program page ↗

-Portland Community College: HSRT Requirements
+Portland Community College: HSRT Prep Guide

 Portland Community College in Portland, OR requires the Health Sciences Reasoning Test (HSRT) for admission to its ADN (AAS Nursing) program.
 PCC uses a three-phase admissions process.
 Phase I ranks applicants by points (prerequisites, GPA, healthcare experience, certifications).
 Only the top-scoring Phase I applicants are invited to Phase II, where the HSRT score is evaluated alongside essay responses, a resume, and a letter of interest.
 Top Phase II scorers are offered seats.
-There is no published minimum HSRT score — but you are competing against the strongest applicants who already passed Phase I. The HSRT is a critical thinking exam — it tests reasoning ability, not science or medical content knowledge.
+There is no published minimum HSRT score — but you are competing against the strongest applicants who already passed Phase I. The HSRT is a critical thinking exam, it tests reasoning ability, not science or medical content knowledge.

 Last verified: March 2026 · Verify with program ↗